webiik/webiik/src/auth.md

 ## Description of provided methods

 #### setSalt(string $string)
 Sets password salt.
+No value is returned.
 #### setCookieName(string $string)
 Sets name of the permanent login cookie.
+No value is returned.
 #### setPermanent(int $days)
 Sets how many days is permanent login cookie valid.
+No value is returned.
 #### setWithActivation(bool $bool)
 Sets sign-up with required account activation.
+No value is returned.
 #### setUserGetAttempts(int $count, int $sec)
 Sets maximal count of attempts of getting the user from database for one IP address.
+No value is returned.
 #### setUserSetAttempts(int $count, int $sec)
 Sets maximal count of attempts of storing the user into database for one IP address.
+No value is returned.
 #### setUserPswdAttempts(int $count, int $sec)
 Sets maximal count of attempts of changing the user password for one IP address.
+No value is returned.
 #### setConfirmationTime(int $sec)
 Sets time that user has to confirm some auth action.
+No value is returned.
 #### userLogin(int $uid)
 Logs in the user.
 Creates session 'logged' with value of $uid.
+No value is returned.
 If `setWithActivation` is true, it also creates permanent login cookie.
 #### userLogout()
 Logs out the user.
 Deletes and destroys all sessions.
+No value is returned.
 If `setWithActivation` is true, it also deletes permanent login cookie.
 #### isUserLogged()
-Looks for session 'logged' and return true if that session exists.
+Looks for session 'logged' and return user id if that session exists, otherwise false.
 If `setWithActivation` is true, it also looks for permanent login cookie.
 It always validates cookie against database.
 It creates session 'logged' when session 'logged' does not exist and permanent login cookie is valid.
+#### redirect(string $uri)
+Redirects user only to URL on the same server.
 #### userCan(string $action)
-Calls `isUserLogged` and if gets true then it searches in database if user can perform given action.
+Calls `isUserLogged` and if gets user id then it searches in database if user can perform given action.
+Return user id on success, otherwise false.
 #### userSet(string $email, string $pswd, int $roleId)
 Stores user in database.
 It also stores user's 'signup' attempts and with 10% probability deletes all expired 'signup' attempts.
+On success returns array with the following keys: 'uid', ('selector', 'token' - if `setWithActivation` is true).
+On error return -3 (too many attempts) or -2 (user already exists).
 #### userGet(string $email, string $pswd)
 Gets user from database.
 It also stores user's 'login' attempts and with 5% probability deletes all expired 'login' attempts.
+On success returns array with the following keys: 'uid', ('status' - if `setWithActivation` is true).
+On error return -3 (too many attempts), -2 (user does not exist), -1 (user exists but is expired), 0 (user exists but password does not match).
 #### userActivate(string $selector, string $token)
 Activates the user.
 It also stores user's 'signup' attempts and with 5% probability deletes all expired 'signup' attempts.
+Returns true on success otherwise false.
 #### userGenerateActivationToken(int $uid)
 Generates user activation token.
 It also stores user's 'signup' attempts and with 5% probability deletes all expired 'signup' attempts.
+On success returns array with the following keys: 'selector', 'token'.
+On error return -3 (too many attempts) or -2 (db error).
 #### userChangePassword(string $selector, string $token, string $pswd)
 Changes the user password.
 It also stores user's 'renewal' attempts and with 5% probability deletes all expired 'renewal' attempts.
+Returns true on success otherwise false.
 #### userGeneratePasswordToken(string $email)
 Generates user password renewal token.
 It also stores user's 'renewal' attempts and with 5% probability deletes all expired 'renewal' attempts.
+On success returns array with the following keys: 'selector', 'token'.
+On error return -3 (too many attempts) or -2 (db error).